 We have risk factors within and outside of our control that may inhibit our ability to deliver products on our platform.

-Our Customers will rely on us to deliver a stable platform, with correct measures of performance in a manner that instructors, lecturers, graduate student assistants and professors can easily use.
+Our customers will rely on us to deliver stable platforms, with correct measures of performance in a manner that users can easily use.